Day 2Bessyboot

 Courses and Terrain

-The High start courses uses the high undulating plateau around Bessyboot summit (one of Wainwright’s 214 fells) and Tarn at Leaves.
+The Red (High) start courses uses the high undulating plateau around Bessyboot summit (one of Wainwright’s 214 fells) and Tarn at Leaves.
 It is mainly runnable sheep cropped grass with varying areas of rocky ground.
 Plenty of intricate contour detail, numerous crags, boulders, marshes and ponds.
 There is virtually no bracken but significant patches are mapped.
 There is significant climb on all courses at or above 5% of length.
-The area rises to over 600m asl.
-All courses from the high start have a steep descent to the finish over their last few controls.
-Anyone not enthusiastic about the description of this wonderful challenge may wish to consider entering one of the courses at the Low start, which venture onto slightly tamer and lower terrain.
+The area rises to over 600m.

-The Low start courses use a long flat bottomed valley, surrounded by towering cliffs, known as The Combe.
+The Blue (Low) start courses use a long flat bottomed valley, surrounded by towering cliffs, known as The Combe.
 The valley floor contains many grassy knolls of varying size (glacial moraines), marshes, numerous watercourses and intermittent rock features.
 The lower slopes of the valley are mainly grassy with varying amounts of stony ground and detailed rock features.
 There is virtually no bracken.
 The major cliffs around the upper rim of the valley have been marked to aid navigation but courses do not venture anywhere near these cliffs.
 NOTE the upper slopes under the major cliffs have not been mapped in detail.
-The absence of many paths in The Combe means that courses 17 and 18 (Orange and Yellow) make use of streams, ditches and some marsh edges as your line features and handrails.
-Where routes are not clear sections of taped route will be used.
-NOTE The Coombe, whilst a distinct enclosed valley, is a real mountain experience and juniors unused to, or unsure of the challenge outlined above may wish to be accompanied.

 Provisional course lengths and start location are given in the attached table: